futureofcoding/futureofcoding.org/index.md

 ### Community

 The hub of our discussions is [our Slack community](/community).
-We share ideas, prototypes, weekly videos, inspirational links, and debate each other endlessly, with a friendly tone and a [code of conduct](https://github.com/futureofcoding/code-of-conduct).
+We share ideas, prototypes, weekly videos, inspirational links, and discuss in depth, with a friendly tone and a [code of conduct](https://github.com/futureofcoding/code-of-conduct).
 We also organize meetups and events in cities around the world and online.
 You are heartily encouraged to join.

 <br>